AquaDam Temporary Perimeter Flood Barrier

 How Do AquaDams Work?

 The AquaDam works by constraining (2) water-tight tubes within a woven outer sleeve.
-In conjunction with the stability baffle, this design creates a temporary non-rolling water-filled barrier which is able to control up to ¾ of its height in external mud/water depths, when filled with water.
+In conjunction with the stability baffle, this design creates a temporary non-rolling water-filled dam which is able to control up to ¾ of its height in external mud/water depths, when filled with water.

 AquaDams provide a quick and effective way to create a temporary water-filled perimeter flood barrier.
 They don’t require heavy sandbags or large amounts of earth, which means labor and time spent installing this solution are minimal.
 Most of the installation time is spent waiting for the pumps to move water into the AquaDams.
 By using the onsite water to fill the flood barrier, there is minimal impact to the installation site, and minimal cost to construct the barrier.
+Whether you are looking for home flood control or a temporary dam system for a large commercial business, AquaDam offers custom sizes to be sure you have the barrier size you need to protect from flooding.

 If you are responsible for flood control, you know it can be an exhausting and expensive undertaking.
 According to the U.S. Army Corps of Engineers, making a sandbag barrier capable of controlling 4ft of water depth would require 78 sandbags per linear foot.
 With an average total cost per sandbag of $3 to $6, that puts the price at $234 to $468 per linear foot of sandbag barrier, not including labor for installation and removal.
 The price for a 5ft tall AquaDam, rated for up to 44” of water depth control, is less than half for the comparable sandbag alternative.